Rutgers Students Interested in Study Abroad +

 26. I am interested in spending a short time at Rutgers in a training program.
 What are my options?

-The Center for Global Services at the GAIA Centers are able to sponsor a training program on a J-1 visa in the subcategory “Student Intern”.
+Rutgers Global–International Student and Scholar Services are able to sponsor a training program on a J-1 visa in the subcategory “Student Intern”.
 If you are an undergraduate or graduate student in your home country and would like to participate in a research or project based internship at Rutgers, you can reach out to the appropriate Rutgers department or unit for more details.
 All J-1 student interns must complete the Intern Verification form to confirm your eligibility.